 The wiregate carabiners on this model have unprotected notches, which makes it more likely that they'll get caught up on any manner of things when unclipping, be it the bolt, rope, or your gear.
 Proper technique and experience can help mitigate that, but it's something to keep in mind for new climbers or those who climb on steep terrain.

-That said, the exposed notches on these carabiners are designed in such a way that the notch is recessed into the nose, rather than sticking out of the nose, like we found on the Metolius Inferno II Quickdraws.
-This means that while there is still an exposed hook, it was easier to quickly slide them off of a bolt with less of a chance of getting hung up than with other wiregates.
-If you like wiregates but hate notches, check out the Diamond LiveWire, which has a unique "hood" around the notch to prevent snagging.
+That said, the exposed notches on these carabiners are designed in such a way that the notch is recessed into the nose.
+This means that while there is still an exposed hook, it was easier to quickly slide them off of a bolt with less of a chance of getting hung up than with some other wiregates.

 These draws come in two different sling lengths — 11cm and 18cm.
 We tested the shorter 11cm length, which is standard for a sport draw (and the same size that the 6-pack comes in), and found that a single draw weighed 3.1 ounces.
 That puts it almost an ounce lighter than many of the sport climbing-specific draws in this review, but nearly an ounce heavier than the ultra-lightweight alpine draws.

 This middle of the road weight does have some advantages for people who climb a variety of styles.
 If you want something that won't weigh you down when trad climbing, but is easier to grab than a thin 10 mm sling, this is a good option.
-At the same time, racking up with a whole harness of these draws for a sport climbing onsight attempt will not feel nearly as laborious as with a 4.0 ounce draw such as the DMM Alpha Sport.
+At the same time, racking up with a whole harness of these draws for a sport climbing onsight attempt will not feel nearly as laborious as with a 4.0 ounce draw.
 Their happy medium weight makes these draws versatile, in much the same manner that the Petzl Ange Finesse are, but without the high price tag.

 The carabiners on this draw are of average size and work well for most hands.
 They are quite a bit bigger than those found on lightweight draws, making them much easier to handle in all situations.